ftsagkris/croissant/README.md

 	* * * * * python3 /path/to/croissant/croissant.py

 or, even better, use `inotifywait` to respond to file changes, as they happen.
-As a reference, here is my script for `inotifywait`:
+As a reference, here is my script:

     #!/bin/sh